pepstock-org/Charba-Wiki/docs/charts/StackedBar.md

 | borderSkipped | Which edge to skip drawing the border for.
 | borderRadius | The bar border radius (in pixels).
 | borderWidth | The stroke width of the bar in pixels.
+| enableBorderRadius| If `true`, it only shows the border radius of a bar when the bar is at the end of the stack.
 | pointStyle | Point style for legend.

 All above options have got the fallback to the associated [Bar](../configuration/Elements#bar) element, retrievable by the following statements: